-

 Burnt offerings of fat animals I will offer to you with the smoke of rams I will prepare cattle with male goats Selah.

 Psalm 66:15 voices a crescendo of worship: burnt offerings, incense, and choice animals.
 But behind the sensory images are two binyanim that shape the worshipper’s approach.
-The psalmist doesn’t just do sacrifice—he elevates it, with verbs chosen for theological emphasis.… Learn Hebrew
+The psalmist doesn’t just do sacrifice—he elevates it, with verbs chosen for theological emphasis.
+In this verse, the binyanim are the quiet engines behind the worship vocabulary.… Learn Hebrew

 Posted in Binyanim